JonasLewe/applied_rl/README.md

 3. Install all other prerequisites listed in requirements.txt

 #### Worst case
-In the worst case that there are still issues persistent, the results of pip freeze on a machine where the notebook was executed without issues was added as environemnt.txt.
+In the worst case that there are still issues persistent, the results of pip freeze on a machine where the notebook was executed without issues was added as environment.txt.

 ### Usage
 Every code block has information regarding its purposes added in a markdown cell above it.